-Before joining the University of Winchester, Anna was a Lecturer in Forensic Science at Glyndwr University (North Wales) and taught traditional archaeology and forensics courses at University of Exeter, and Continuing Education departments at the University of Reading and Oxford University.
-Anna has won several awards for her teaching including the student-led teaching awards in 2015 and 2016 for innovation.Staff Directory
+Before joining the University of Winchester, Anna was a Lecturer in Forensic Science at Glyndwr University (North Wales) and taught traditional archaeology and forensics programmes at University of Exeter, and Continuing Education departments at the University of Reading and Oxford University.
+Anna has won several awards for her teaching and is the department lead for teaching and learning.

 Chaussée, A. and Harrison, K. (in press, 2024).
 Unsustainable Horizons: Plastic material culture in Forensic Archaeology.
 In G. Godin, Þ. Pétursdóttir, E. Praet and J. Schofield, Routledge Handbook of Plastics and Archaeology.
 Abingdon: Routledge.

 Chaussée, A. 2022.
 ‘Corpus Delicti?
 Forensic Dimensions of the No-Body Murder’.
 In L. Leonard (Ed) Case Studies on Crimes, Investigations, and Media Coverage.
 Hershey, (PA): IGI Global, pp. 133-168.
 DOI: 10.4018/978-1-7998-9668-5